A TOUCH OF BASIL 2019

 The Philip Bates Trust Games and Quiz Night is a regular favourite in our annual calendar.
 The main event is the quiz which includes general knowledge and music rounds.
 A variety of other games are always on offer, including individual puzzles, the chaotic “Railway Riot” and the perennial favourite ‘roll a coin at the whiskey bottle game’.
 A dinner is supplied of jacket potatoes with a tasty selection of fillings followed by giant chocolate and carrot cakes, helping participants maintain their mental energies.

-The most recent Games and Quiz Evening was on Saturday 11th March 2017 at Arden Hall, Castle Bromwich and there will be another at the same time next year.
+The most recent Games and Quiz Evening was on Saturday 7th March 2020 at Arden Hall, Castle Bromwich.